 Credit: Jediah Porter

-Also weighing just over 30 pounds is the Snow Peak Takibi, which isn't the lightest option that we tested, but the design is easily packed into an oversized canvas carry bag complete with two thick shoulder straps to help distribute the weight of the grill.
-Even if you have to switch shoulders on your approach, the design is easy to maneuver and also easily stored between outings.
+Weighing just over 30 pounds, the Snow Peak Takibi isn't the lightest option we tested, but it is easily packed into an oversized canvas carry bag that offers two thick shoulder straps to help distribute the weight when moving it.
+Although too heavy for distances, this design is easy to maneuver over limited stretches and can be easily stored between outings.

 Mik Metzler shows how easy it is to pack the 30+ pound Snow Peak Takibi, thanks to the over-sized canvas bag complete with two thick shoulder straps.